swimmingly/yodrew.github.io/_pages/paper.md

 | selling out | selfhood |
 | partisanship | common sense |

-Throughout my writings, I have tried in various ways to expose the articifial forms and present the natural ones, eg, [Tribal Housing](#other-writings/tribal-housing).
+Throughout my writings, I have tried in various ways to expose the articifial forms and present the natural ones, eg, [Tribal Housing](/other-writings/tribal-housing).
 Since the house is the most expensive and isolating item above, it anchors our slavery within this system.
 The house necessitates the other elements.
 If you have a house, you must get a job to pay for it.
 To get to work and psychically buffer oneself against its impositions, one likely requires a car.

 The trap is set.
 The house becomes nothing more than a personalized prison cell entailing 30 years of indentured servitude.
 Observe that "mortgage" means _death pledge_.
 Servitude, in the form of a job, leads to time-scarity and parental neglect.
 The car is the gateway drug of consumer financing and global devastation (as well as a portable Russian Roulette game for the whole family).

 Social isolation erodes security.
 Fear leads to credit card shopping sprees.
 Debt engenders dreams of freedom, at least for one's children.
 Ironically, parents force these dreams on their offspring.
 Thus, we arrive at education and selling out.
 One ends the fiasco at the polls, where one tries to compensate for this lifestyle with a indignantly righteous opinion about who should be left holding the bag.

-Inasmuch as these are all more or less corollary factors arising from pandemic [psychosis](#darkness-conjecture/psychosis), I suppose the causation could be switched around.
+Inasmuch as these are all more or less corollary factors arising from pandemic [psychosis](/darkness-conjecture/psychosis), I suppose the causation could be switched around.
 One fellow I talked to recently said it is the pursuit of a career that leads to everything else, due to the college debt a career entails these days.
 I was raised by an architect, and I'm cheap, so I'm biased towards the house argument.
 Maybe it would be better to start with conformity.
 Or something not on Hardenberg's list, like a family disaster: a death, catastrophic illness/accident, or bankruptcy.
 That's fine, but these pieces come into play in our lives one way or another.
 And radical analysis leads to the same conclusion: no one needs any of this crap.

-[&lt;](../just-living/)&nbsp;&nbsp;&nbsp;[`^`](../)&nbsp;&nbsp;&nbsp;[&gt;](../ordo/)
-{:.arrow}

-### ORDO {#ORDO}
+### ORDO

-#### an American art of placement {#an-American-art-of-placement}
+#### an American art of placement

 Nature structures things in ways that work.
 These ways translate into methods of arranging built environments that embody order, circulation and serenity.
 Feng shui, the Chinese art of placement, is one such method.
 Here, I introduce ORDO, an American art of placement.
 It is a simple, native way of evoking these often elusive qualities and breathing new life into Western spaces.